ltorroba/ltorroba.github.io/_pages/about.md

 # News

+* **6/5/2022**: Our paper on [Same Neurons, Different Languages: Probing Morphosyntax in Multilingual Pre-trained Models ](publication/2022-naacl-probing-typology) was accepted to NAACL 2022.
 * **1/3/2022**: Our paper on [Probing as Quantifying the Inductive Bias of Pre-trained Representations](publication/2022-acl-inductive-biases) was accepted to ACL 2022.
 * **24/9/2021**: Our paper on [Classifying Dyads for Militarized Conflict Analysis](publication/2021-emnlp-dyads-conflict-analysis) was accepted to EMNLP 2021.
 * **7/9/2021**: Began a PhD in Computer Science, supervised by Yoon Kim.